eva-library/agent-template-healthcare/README.md

 - This feature is only available for eva versions starting with 3.4

 ## How to import a bot template
-It's super easy!
-Only 5 steps:
+It's easy and can be done in just 5 steps:

-1) First, download Agent Template zip file
+1) First, download the Agent Template zip file

 To Spanish, click [HERE](https://github.com/eva-library/agent-template-healthcare/files/9014768/AT.Healthcare.ESP.zip)